Persistent Homology of Complex Networks for Dynamic State Detection: Results

-For the $k$-NN Takens' embedding networks, Figure~\ref{fig:rossler_Bifurcation_combined}B shows a significant drop in $P(D_1)$, $M(D_1)$, and $E'(D_1)$ during periodic windows.
+For the $k$-NN Takens' embedding networks, the right column plots of Figure~\ref{fig:rossler_Bifurcation_combined} show a significant drop in $P(D_1)$, $M(D_1)$, and $E'(D_1)$ during periodic windows.
 However, for the traditional graph scores $\langle k \rangle$ and $\sigma^2$ this drop does not clearly correspond to the beginning and end of the periodic window.
 Further, for the smaller periodic windows interspersed with the chaotic regions we found that $\langle k \rangle$, $\sigma^2$, and $M'(D_1)$ are too noisy to identity the dynamic state changes in these areas.
 In contrast, our scores $P(D_1)$ and $E'(D_1)$ retain the ability to distinguish between dynamics regimes, and for $k$-NN networks of Takens' embedding we suggest tagging the time series as periodic when $E'(D_1) < 0.5$ and $P(D_1) < 0.7$.